CSH Lecture by J. Stephen Lansing, NTU Singapore & CSH External Faculty, on "Islands of Order"

-Join us for a talk by Tamas on May 12 at 2:00 pm at the Hub.
+Join us for a lecture by J. Stephen Lansing on "Islands of Order" on Tuesday, June 27, at 4:00 pm at the Hub.

 Managing Complex Systems, Alpbach Technology Symposium

 The management of complex systems is one of the most urgent challenges for society, industry, and government – ranging from technology, production, transportation, finance, economy, to healthcare, medicine, and the environment.
 Essential for any monitoring and control is the capability to merge the understanding of the dynamics of complex systems with big relational data.
 In this panel, we want to discuss the tremendous potential and challenges of understanding complex systems for the benefit of society.